Mobile Menu

 Research Description:

-My group designs of optical materials across geometric to metamaterial scales for control of thermal radiation, with applications in building and environmental thermal management as a major goal.
+Design of optical materials across geometric to metamaterial scales for control of thermal radiation, with applications in building and environmental thermal management.

 Christos Maravelias